Journalism & Media Communications

 Duration

-1 year full-time, 2 years part-time blended learning.
+1 year full-time, 2 years part-time.

-The programme runs full-time over one year with two semesters and an August dissertation submission.
-It is also run part-time over four semesters in two years with 13 of the modules delivered through 'blended learning' where learners view lectures and related reading online at their convenience.
+The programme runs full-time for over one year with two semesters and an August dissertation submission.
+It is also run part-time over four semesters in two years with 13 of the modules delivered through ‘blended learning’ where learners view lectures and related reading online at their convenience.
 Candidates are encouraged to contact the faculty to discuss our flexible, student-oriented timetabling.
 September and February commencements are facilitated.

 Enrolment dates

-Intake Dates
+Intake Dates:

-We run 2 intakes for this course commencing in Spring and Autumn.
+We run two intakes for this course, commencing as follows:

-February 2020*
+Spring: February*

 *subject to sufficient numbers.